πβ Values over Time

 - Button Sequence Tracking: We use

-to emit button taps as events. - Sequence Logic with Scan:
+PassthroughSubjectto emit button taps as events. - Sequence Logic with Scan:

-accumulates button taps into a sequence, resetting if the order is incorrect or starting over if Button A is tapped out of sequence. - Unlock Feature: When the correct sequence
+scanaccumulates button taps into a sequence, resetting if the order is incorrect or starting over if Button A is tapped out of sequence. - Unlock Feature: When the correct sequence

-, which the UI observes.
+[A, B, C]is completed,isFeatureUnlockedis set totrue, which the UI observes.

 Solution 2: RxSwiftβ